 Back in the day, about one generation ago, there were only four styles of parents: authoritative, permissive, authoritarian and uninvolved.
 While these parenting styles are still used to described one’s way of using their parenting skills, experts and authors have taken them one step further and used them to clearly define the following parenting stereotypes.
 Check them out and see if you see yourself in any of them.

 Much like the name suggests, attachment parenting is defined by parents and children forming an attachment, a strong emotional bond, with each other.
-People who fit into this stereotype believe a secure, trusting attachment to parents during childhood forms the basis for secure relationships and independence as adults.

 It is a very smothering type of parenting with a permissive aura.
 It also does not take into account the entire family dynamic.
 Mostly, it’s what mom says goes and mom makes most of the decisions based on the kid’s ‘needs’.
 This can lead to entitled kids who never want to leave home.
 A parent’s worst nightmare.

 Helicopter parenting was first coined in a parenting teens book when teenagers were asked to define overprotective parents.
 It means being involved in a child’s life in a way that is over controlling and over perfecting in a way that is in excess of responsible parenting.
 Of course, to teenagers, most parents fall into this definition.
 But, most helicopter parents didn’t start off that way.
 A parent starts off helping the child, trying to protect them, and it goes to an extreme of controlling the situation.

 The problem is children need to learn how to handle their own situations, you cannot be everywhere for them.
 Parents who do not realize this by the time their kids hit high school are in for a rude awakening when their kids are the ones pushing them away.